garronej/ts-ci/README.md

 - CDN distribution for importing from an ``.html`` file with a ``<script>`` tag.
 - A branch ``latest`` always in sync with the latest release.

+If you want your module to support Deno as well checkout [denoify_ci](https://github.com/garronej/denoify_ci).

 # How to use